 Traditionally in Ireland (and apparently in Puerto Rico also), Nollaig na mBan is the day on which all the Christmas decorations must come down—not before or after—or else risk bad luck for the rest of the year.
 When holly was the only decoration in Irish homes, it was taken down on this day and burnt.

 In rural and small-town Catholic Ireland, especially, women would gather in each other’s homes or local pubs for a few stolen hours of gaiety while the men looked after the brood.

-"But us women would go visiting that afternoon.
-It was a very simple celebration, just eating a slice of currant loaf in someone's house and having a cup of tea and a chat, but that was the day you'd do something for yourself and have a rest after all the Christmas work," Siobhan Fahy from Ballyferriter on the Dingle peninsula told the Irish Times.
+Siobhan Fahy, from Ballyferriter on the Dingle Peninsula, told The Irish Times: "But us women would go visiting that afternoon.
+It was a very simple celebration, just eating a slice of currant loaf in someone's house and having a cup of tea and a chat, but that was the day you'd do something for yourself and have a rest after all the Christmas work."

-On the eve of Women's Christmas (Oíche Nollaig na mBan – the subject of a famous Irish language poem by Seán Ó Ríordán featured below), twelve candles were often lit in the windows.
-In some areas, different people lit each candle and the first candle to go out was said to be the first person to die.
-Rushes pulled, dried and dipped in tallow were used if candles could not be found.
+On the eve of Women's Christmas (Oíche Nollaig na mBan – the subject of a famous Irish language poem by Seán Ó Ríordán featured below), 12 candles were often lit in the windows.
+In some areas, different people lit each candle, and the first candle to go out was said to be the first person to die.
+Rushes pulled, dried, and dipped in tallow were used if candles could not be found.

 To me, this is a wonderful holiday as it reminds us, as Irish people, about the strength of Irish women, especially mothers.

 I am sure those of you who have been lucky enough to experience in some form the famed "Irish mammy" will agree that nothing or no one compares.

 Before Ireland was flooded with money and “notions of upperosity,” the women who went before us were the backbone of the family and they seldom received much credit for rearing large families.